barkanb/hiring-engineers/answers.md

 	* Custom metric my_metric : avg:my_metric{*}
 		- Random number between 0 and 1000.

-	* MySQL connwctions : anomalies(sum:mysql.net.max_connections{*}, \"basic\", 3, direction=\'above\')
+	* MySQL connections : anomalies(sum:mysql.net.max_connections{*}, \"basic\", 3, direction=\'above\')
 		- Looks at the number of connections, and looks for anomalies with that number.

 	* Custom metric my_metric the rollup function applied, sums up all the points for the past hour : avg:my_metric{*}.rollup(\"sum\", 3600)
 		- Gets the sum of my_metric for each hour.

-3. Script to create the dashbord:
+3. Script to create the dashboard:

 	**Notice the following**
 	- API and APP keys are added to the script.
-	- The graphs (widgets) are added as a list that includes the metrics, name and other usefull information for display.
+	- The graphs (widgets) are added as a list that includes the metrics, name and other useful information for display.

 	```
 	from datadog import initialize, api